Everyone’s entitled to tax relief when they pay into a pension. Even non-taxpayers. So, what can you pay in and how much tax relief will you get?

 If you’re a higher or additional rate taxpayer (in England, Wales and Northern Ireland), or an intermediate, higher or top rate taxpayer (in Scotland) and paying into a personal or group personal pension, you can claim back additional tax relief via your self-assessment.
 You just need to include your pension contributions when you file your return.

-Some workplace pensions, known as occupational pension schemes, deduct contributions from gross earnings.
+Some workplace pensions, known as occupational pension schemes, take your contributions from earnings before tax is deducted.
 If you’re in one of these schemes, you'll automatically receive all the tax relief you’re due up front – unless you're earning below the personal threshold of £12,500 (or in the government’s National Employment Savings Trust, Nest, as they deduct contributions from net earnings just like personal pensions).

 If you're unsure how you get tax relief for your workplace pension, ask your employer.